Time to read: 6 min

-The advent of 3D-printable transparent materials has opened doors to new possibilities with rapid prototyping for optical applications.
-Now, we can consider how to use and manipulate light in 3D printed parts.
+The advent of 3D printable transparent materials has opened doors to new possibilities with rapid prototyping for optical applications.
+Now, we can consider how to use and manipulate light with 3D printed parts.

 Light pipes, sometimes referred to as light guides or light tubes, are physical components used to purposefully redirect or transport light from a source to a desired location.
-Applications of this concept range from the redirection of natural light into homes and physical structures without direct access to sunlight to providing remote LED illumination in electronic assemblies.
+More specifically, they’re clear pipes that propagate light from a source to the user, utilizing the concepts of optics and physics to do so.
+Applications of light tubes range from redirecting natural light into homes and physical structures without direct access to sunlight, to providing remote LED illumination in electronic assemblies.

 In this article, we’ll consider a practical application of 3D printed optics: the LED light pipe.
-We’ll look at a common application of light pipes in consumer products, which is a “mini” light pipe used to channel the light from a standard 5mm LED mounted on a printed circuit board to a user interface.
+We’ll look at a common application of 3D printed light pipes/3D printed light guides in consumer products: a “mini” light pipe used to channel the light from a standard 5mm LED mounted on a printed circuit board to a user interface.

-To investigate the best material to use for 3D printed light pipes, we’re going to print light pipes using 3 different material samples:
+To investigate the best 3D printed light pipe material, we’re going to print light pipes using 3 different material samples:

 - VeroClear material, unfinished.

 - VeroClear material surface finished with a 2-part polyurethane clear coat

 First, let’s go over some important considerations around optics and design.

 The key optical phenomenon at work in a light pipe application is total internal reflection, the amount of incident light between the boundary of two media that is reflected.
 As the name suggests, light pipes rely on carrying internally reflected rays of light from an entrance point to an exit point through an optically transparent medium.